-2.3 Engine cooling water
+Engine cooling water 2.3

 - Because unpotable water may contain much calcium and impurities, using it will cause water scale to build up in the engine or the radiator, causing poor heat exchange and overheating.
-Never use unpotable water for cooling purposes. - When using an anti-freeze, observe the precautions described in the Operation & Maintenance Manual. - A YANMAR machine is shipped with YANMAR genuine anti-freeze.
+Never use unpotable water for cooling purposes. - · When using an anti-freeze, observe the precautions described in the Operation & Maintenance Manual. - A YANMAR machine is shipped with YANMAR genuine anti-freeze.
 The anti-freeze is anticorrosive to protect the cooling system.
 Because the anti-freeze can be used continuously over two years, you need not remove it in hot weather.